Café de Paris, London: Second World War

 On the outbreak of the Second World War, the venue lowered its entry prices.
 It became less socially exclusive and attracted a more mixed clientele, including many officers from the armed forces on leave.

 On 8 March 1941, soon after the start of a performance, a 50 kg bomb fell down a ventilation shaft into the basement ballroom and exploded in front of the stage.
 At least 34 people were killed and around 80 injured.
 The victims included the 26-year-old bandleader Ken "Snakehips" Johnson, his saxophonist Dave "Baba" Williams, other band members, staff and diners.

 Sister Larvis, a nurse at Charing Cross Hospital stationed nearby, was first on the scene.
 Since reports were that the bomb fell through the centre skylight, the front of the building seemed untouched.

-Confusion caused by bombing-related chaos in the West End that night delayed ambulances and rescue services; it was up to half an hour before they could the basement area of the explosion.
+Confusion caused by bombing-related chaos in the West End that night delayed ambulances and rescue services; it was up to half an hour before they could access the basement area of the explosion.
 The Garland Hotel had also been hit, with many casualties for mobile units to attend to.
 Immediate aid came from doctors and nurses who were amongst the guests at the Café de Paris.
-Reportedly several looters made their way into the blacked-out ballroom area and took jewellery from the dead and injured, resulting in forty soldiers from the Scots Guards being called to cordon off the building from the crowd that had gathered.
+Reportedly, several looters made their way into the blacked-out ballroom area and took jewellery from the dead and injured, resulting in forty soldiers from the Scots Guards being called to cordon off the building from the crowd that had gathered.

+Actor Ballard Berkeley, best remembered for playing Major Gowen in the British television sitcom Fawlty Towers (1975 and 1979), was serving as a special constable with the Metropolitan Police during the Second World War, and witnessed the bombing of the nightclub firsthand.

 Post-war

 The venue did not reopen until 1948 but re-established itself as one of the leading theatre clubs in London, playing host to Judy Garland, Josephine Baker, Frank Sinatra, Ava Gardner, Humphrey Bogart, Lauren Bacall, James Mason, David O. Selznick, Jennifer Jones, Tony Hancock and Grace Kelly.
 In the 1950s Noël Coward often performed cabaret seasons there as did Marlene Dietrich.

-In the mid-1980s, the Cafe de Paris was the venue for the regular Les nuits du Mercredi, conceptualised by Anne Pigalle around her French take on cabaret and run by Nick Fry.
+In the mid-1980s, the Cafe de Paris was the venue for the regular Les nuits du Mercredi (Wednesday Nights), conceptualised by Anne Pigalle around her French take on cabaret and run by Nick Fry.
 Among the many personalities attending were David Bowie, Andy Warhol, Tina Turner, Mickey Rourke, George Michael and Steve Strange.

 Later on, it was a location used in films including Absolute Beginners and The Krays.